cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 {{< /highlight >}}

 The image name is specified explicitly because, by default, image names are constructed from the basename of the directory and the service name.
-By default, the image would end up being named `docker-incremental-build-example_builder`, rather than `builder`.
+So the image would end up being named `docker-incremental-build-example_builder`, rather than `builder`.

 Of course, you do not actually want Docker Compose to run a service with the